openbsd/xenocara/lib/mesa/docs/gallium/cso/rasterizer.rst

    along with the front/back information to set the final vertex colors prior to rasterization.

-   The frontface vertex shader color output is marked with TGSI semantic COLOR[0], and backface COLOR[1].
+   The front-face vertex shader color output is marked with TGSI semantic COLOR[0], and back-face COLOR[1].

 front_ccw
     Indicates whether the window order of front-facing polygons is